 In light of this disturbing revelation, I suggest we back away from the pies and towards my warm noodle salad.
 This slippery, delicious delight is super healthy, easy and will have you slurping noodles for tea in no time.

 Serves 2 / Hands on time 20 minutes / Total time 20 mins / V Vn* Df

 Half a white onion, sliced

 2 tsp sesame seeds

-1 tsp Sriracha (a type of chilli sauce you can buy in most supermarkets)
+2 tsp gochujang or Sriracha (a type of chilli sauce you can buy in most supermarkets)

-3. Fill a medium sized saucepan with boiling water, add two nests of noodles and boil for 2-3 minutes.
-Once cooked pour into a colander and run them under cold water to cool them down for a few seconds to prevent them from cooking further.
-Drain and then slip into the bowl of dressing.
-Toss well until the noodles are totally covered.
-Put to one side.
+3. Fill a medium sized saucepan with boiling water, add 2 nests of noodles and cook according to packet instructions.
+Drain in a colander and run them under a stream of cold water to cool them down (this prevents them from cooking further).
+Once cooled, drain and pour straight into the dressing.
+Mix well and put to one side.